The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Complexity

-Note that $\Gamma \cup \GammaPin$ is affine (respectively, in \ORconj{} or in \NANDconj{}) if, and only if $\Gamma$ is.
-Therefore, the case for large-degree instances ($d\geq 25$) corresponds exactly in complexity to the unbounded case \cite{DGJ2007:Bool-approx}.
+Note that $\Gamma \cup \GammaPin$ is affine (respectively, in \ORconj{} or in \NANDconj{}) if, and only if, $\Gamma$ is.
+Therefore, the case for large-degree instances ($d\geq 6$) corresponds exactly in complexity to the unbounded case \cite{DGJ2010:Bool-approx}.

-The case for lower degree bounds is more complex.
-To put Theorem~\ref{theorem:complexity} in context, we give a summary of what is known about the approximability of $\numwHISd$ for various values of $d$ and $w$.
+For lower degree bounds, the picture is more complex.
+To put Theorem~\ref{theorem:complexity} in context, summarize what is known about the approximability of $\numwHISd$ for various values of $d$ and $w$.

 The case $d=1$ is clearly in \FPtime{} (Theorem~\ref{thrm:degree-1}) and so is the case $d=w=2$, which corresponds to counting independent sets in graphs of maximum degree two.
 For $d=2$ and width $w\geq 3$, Dyer and Greenhill have shown that there is an FPRAS for $\numwHISd$ \cite{DG2000:IS-Markov}.
-For $d=3$, they have shown that there is an FPRAS if the the width $w$ is at most~3.
+For $d=3$, they have shown that there is an FPRAS if the width $w$ is at most~3.
 For larger width, the approximability of $\numwHISd[3]$ is still not known.
-With the width restricted to $w=2$ (normal graphs), Weitz has shown that, for degree $d\in \{3,4,5\}$, there is a deterministic approximation scheme that runs in polynomial time (a PTAS) \cite{Wei2006:IS-threshold}.
+With the width restricted to $w=2$ (ordinary graphs), Weitz has shown that, for degree $d\in \{3,4,5\}$, there is a deterministic approximation scheme that runs in polynomial time (a PTAS) \cite{Wei2006:IS-threshold}.
 This extends a result of Luby and Vigoda, who gave an FPRAS for $d\leq 4$ \cite{LV1999:Convergence}.
 For $d>5$, approximating $\numwHISd$ becomes considerably harder.
-More precisely, Dyer, Frieze and Jerrum have shown that for $d=6$ the Monte Carlo Markov chain technique is likely to fail, in the sense that ``cautious'' Markov chains are provably slowly mixing \cite{DFJ2002:IS-sparse}.
+Dyer, Frieze and Jerrum showed that, for $d=6$, the Monte Carlo Markov chain technique is likely to fail, in the sense that a certain class of Markov chains are provably slowly mixing \cite{DFJ2002:IS-sparse}.
 They also showed that, for $d=25$, there can be no polynomial-time algorithm for approximate counting, unless $\NPtime=\RPtime$.
-These results imply that for $d\in \{6,\dots,24\}$ and $w\geq 2$ the Monte Carlo Markov chain technique is likely to fail and for $d\geq 25$ and $w\geq 2$, there can be no FPRAS unless $\NPtime=\RPtime$.
+As mentioned above, Sly has recently improved on this, showing that there can be no FPRAS for $d\geq 6$ unless $\NPtime=\RPtime$.
 Table~\ref{tab:aHIS-complexity} summarizes the results.